-Following earlier consultation, the topic of the Ministry of Justice’s latest LTIB is “the future operation of the courts and justice services.”
+Following consultation, the Ministry decided on “the future operation of the courts and justice services” as the topic for its second LTIB.

 This LTIB looks at the broad design of the court system, the costs of running it, user experiences and trends that might affect the operation of the courts and justice services in the future.
 It identifies future trends, highlights current initiatives, and presents six strategic choices that could shape the system over the next two decades.